What is a full site migration?

 You review the migration

-Check over your website migration in your HubSpot portal at Content > Site Pages/Website, Landing Pages, and/or Blog.
+Check over your website migration in your HubSpot portal at Content > Website Pages, Landing Pages, and/or Blog.
 Because of your deep familiarity with your own website, you may find errors, omissions, or items that don't work as expected.
 Your email notification will provide a link to report any issues with the migration.

 What should I do while reviewing my migrated site?